-The Superintendent or designee shall ensure that district and school site plans address, at a minimum, the following types of emergencies and disasters:
+The Superintendent or designee shall ensure that district and/or school site plans address, at a minimum, the following types of emergencies and disasters:

-1. Fire on or off school grounds which endangers students and staff (cf. 3516.1 - Fire Drills and Fires)

-- 2. Earthquake or other natural disasters - (cf. 3516.3 Earthquake Emergency Procedure System)

-Environmental hazards (cf. 3514 - Environmental Safety)

-(cf. 3514.2 - Integrated Pest Management)

-4. Attack or disturbance, or threat of attack or disturbance, by an individual or group

-(cf. 3515 - Campus Security)(cf. 3515.2 - Disruptions)(cf. 5131.4 - Student Disturbances)

-5. Bomb threat or actual detonation

-(cf. 3516.2 - Bomb Threats)

-6. Biological, radiological, chemical, and other activities, or heightened warning of such activities

-7. Medical emergencies and quarantines, such as a pandemic influenza outbreak (cf. 5141.22 - Infectious Diseases)
+- 1. Fire on or off school grounds which endangers students and staff (cf. 3516.1 Fire Drills and Fires) - 2.
+Earthquake, flood, or other natural disasters (cf. 3516.3 - Earthquake Emergency Procedure System) - 3.
+Environmental hazards, such as leakages or spills of hazardous materials (cf. 3514 Environmental Safety); (cf. 3514.2 Integrated Pest Management) - 4.
+Attack or disturbance, or threat of attack or disturbance, by an individual or group (cf. 3515.2 Disruptions); (cf. 3515.7 Firearms on School Grounds) (cf. 5131.4 Student Disturbances) - 5.
+Bomb threat or actual detonation (cf. 3516.2 Bomb Threats) - 6.
+Biological, radiological, chemical, and other activities, or heightened warning of such activities - 7.
+Medical emergencies and quarantines, such as a pandemic influenza outbreak (cf. 5141.22 Infectious Diseases)